carlosrodlop/carlosrodlop/README.md

 ## Bio

-Automation Consultant embracing the DevOps culture.
-Background of Java Web and (Geo) Data Management and Analysis.
-Currently, running CI/CD pipelines in the Cloud.
+I started my career working on [GIS](https://github.com/carlosrodlop/gis) for data workflows and visualizations.
+Years later, I put my focus on the DevOps culture.
+Currently, running CI/CD pipelines in Kubernetes.

 Working happily at [CloudBees](https://www.cloudbees.com/) in the Professional Service Team, helping customers to love more our products!